 You've probably figured out by now that tentmaking has little to do with tents and canvas and a lot to do with being a living witness at the workplace.
 Not to sidetrack the discussion, but Paul, who lived the model of a workplace witness, really did make tents.
 Of course, his writings, a piece as shown on the right, are better known then his tents, none of which were preserved like God's Word has been!

 Of course, while he made tents, he encouraged and uplifted.
 He also gave his testimony, talked about Christ, preached the resurrection, described the second coming, and appealed to his clients to believe.
 Often he sent his satisfied customers home with a prayer.
 And that was only the beginning of his tentmaking, considering the biblical record.
 He must have written his letter to the Romans at night!

 For centuries, missionaries have been considered to be those who have given up their secular professions to follow Jesus in active ministry.
 Often a person's trade has been seen as something in the way of mission.
 But if we could've followed Paul around his workshop, we would've quickly realized that his trade was his opportunity for mission.

 While sitting in the marketplace, where traffic from around the world flowed by his door and through his shop, where goods and services were bought and sold and new ideas were shared and evaluated, he noticed needs, listened to life stories, gave an encouraging word.
-But most of all he used every opportunity to share the good news of his risen Savior.
+Most of all he used every opportunity to share the good news of his risen Savior.

 Paul's customers came looking for a service and found eternity.
 His workmanship was, no doubt, excellent.
 His ability to read his clients' business needs and tastes was well developed and sensitive.
 His service surely left few unhappy customers.
 The type of tents he made represented, in fact, a fine art in itself.
 But he gave more than any customer ever thought they came for.
 That's "tentmaking" for the modern, mission-minded professional.